jefflovejapan/ios-assignment/README.md

 2. User overview
 3. Repo details

-You can connect all of these screens as you see fit, although a `NavigationController` seems like the most obvious answer.
+You can connect all of these screens as you see fit.

 First we'll talk about the general requirements, after that what each screen should do.